w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-upgrade.md

 ### Keystore

-Each validator server contains essential private keys in a folder called the keystore.
+Each validator server contains essential private keys in a folder called the *keystore*.
 These keys are used by a validator to sign transactions at the network level.
-If two or more validators sign certain transactions using the same keys it can lead to an equivocation slash.
+If two or more validators sign certain transactions using the same keys, it can lead to an [equivocation slash](../learn/learn-staking.md/#slashing).

 For this reason, it is advised that validators DO NOT CLONE or COPY the *keystore* folder and instead generate session keys for each new validator instance.